maxscyan/OOPportfolioTemplate/WeeklyExercises/1GettingStarted/Getting Started.md

 a.
 Change Test to test.\
+Error message occurs, keep Test, not test.
 b.
 Change Emergency to emergency.\
+No error message produced, as the change here was in the printed string where capitalisation does not matter.
 c.
 Remove the first quotation mark in the string.\
+Error message "java: ')' or ',' expected.
 d.
 Change main to man.\
+No error message here.
 e.
 Change println to bogus.\
 f.
 Remove the semicolon at the end of the println statement.\
 g.
 Remove the last brace in the program.